An Honest Dong Chinese Review to Save You Time; Should I Download It?

 In this Dong Chinese review, as usual, you will find a short introduction to the app and a full review of the content offered: lessons, exercises and more.

-If you haven’t already you can check out our other review in the App Reviews category of our blog.
+If you haven’t already you can check out our other reviews in the App Reviews category of our blog.

 We have reviewed famous apps as well as newcomers in the Chinese learning field, all with their specific features and focus, so you’ll definitely find something you’d like.